Introducing Fish Into Your Aquaponics System

 When you buy your Fish/Marron, the supplier will place them in a transport container with water and oxygen from the tanks that the fish were taken out of.

-Next, equalise the water in the transport container with the water in your fish tank by tipping quarter to half an ice-cream container’s worth of water from your fish tank into the transport container.
+Next,we want to start to equalise the water in the transport container with the water in your fish tank/aquaponics system, by tipping quarter to half an ice-cream container’s worth of water from your fish tank into the transport container.
 Do this every 2-3 minutes for 10 minutes.
-This helps minimise the transition and helps balance out the water differences and translocation stresses.
+This helps minimise the transition and helps balance out the water differences and translocation stresses specifically pH.

-Your fish are now ready to be added into your fish tank, however the transport container has likely become too heavy to lift.
-To prevent injury or potentially spilling your fish outside of the fish tank, take out several containers worth of water from the transport container.
-Now just carefully lift up (with the help from some friends) and tip over the fish into the fish tank.
+Your fish are now ready to be added into your fish tank or aquaponics system.
+The system is cycled, set up perfect and ready to grow.
+Time to add the fish.
+Now just carefully lift up (with the help from some friends if needed) and tip the opening over to release the fish into the fish tank.
 Remembering not to thunder them in (like being in a washing machine) and to gently place them in.
+Better yet, allow them to do it themselves by just holding the opening for them as they head into their new tank.

 Check that the fish aren’t sluggish, swimming on the surface, or swimming in strange patterns such as swimming around in a tight circular pattern or on their sides “Flashing”.